awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 ### Initialize drives and map drive letters<a name="ec2launch-mapping"></a>

 Specify settings in the `DriveLetterMappingConfig.json` file to map drive letters to volumes on your EC2 instance\.
-The script performs this operation if the drives have not already been initialized and partitioned\.
+The script initializes drives that are not already initialized and partitioned\.

 **To map drive letters to volumes**